 Too much of a good thing can quickly turn into a bad thing, especially for dogs.
 In addition, the likelihood of potential negative sides effects may increase when eating too much bananas.
 Let’s investigate all the best health benefits that bananas can provide your dog.

 Table of Contents

 - 4 Health Benefits of Dogs Eating Bananas

 - 4 Potential Side Effects of Dogs Eating Bananas

 - Banana Dog Treat Recipe

-The banana is the world’s most popular fruit (followed by apples), and for good reason.
-They are an excellent source of Fiber, B6 Vitamin, Biotin, Manganese, Vitamin C, Copper and of course Potassium.
+The banana is the world’s most popular fruit (followed by apples) – and for good reason.
+They are a great source of Fiber, B6 Vitamin, Biotin, Manganese, Vitamin C, Copper and of course Potassium.

-To fully understand the nutritional benefits of bananas, let’s break down and examine the nutrients of a medium sized banana:
+However, to fully understand the nutritional benefits of bananas, we’ll need to break down and examine the nutrients of a medium sized banana first.

 Nutrients of a Medium Sized Banana: